MAFFPT/Hubitat/Nuki Smart Lock 2.0/README.md

 - Using fixed IP addresses

   The app & drivers does not support dynamic IP addresses.
-So, you must dedicate a fixed IP address for your Nuki bridge both at your Nuki Bridge or at your Wi-Fi router.
+So, you must dedicate a fixed IP address for your Nuki bridge either at your Nuki Bridge or at your Wi-Fi router.

 - Enabling Nuki Bridge "developer mode" (API)